Dicastery for the Service of Charity

-The Dicastery for the Service of Charity, also known as the Apostolic Alms Office, is an administrative unit of the Roman Curia.
+The Dicastery for the Service of Charity (Dicastero per il servizio della carità, Dicasterium servitio caritatis praepositum seu Eleemosynaria Apostolica), also known as the Apostolic Alms Office, is an administrative unit of the Roman Curia.
 It began operations on 5 June 2022 as established by the apostolic constitution Praedicate evangelium promulgated on 19 March 2022.
 Before the reform of Praedicate evangelium it was named the Office of Papal Charities.

 Papal almoner

 The origin of the office of papal almoner goes back to the first centuries of the church when deacons, then close associates of the pope, were responsible for distributing alms.
 A bull of Pope Innocent III cites the almoner as an existing position while the post of apostolic almoner was formally erected by Pope Gregory X in the 13th century.

 Since the time of Pope Leo XIII, the almoner has also been responsible for selling the parchments with which he authenticates papal blessings with his signature.
 Sales of these documents provide the almoner's office with funds to be distributed as alms.